 How do I apply?

 All applications must be submitted through the Virginia Tech Global Education Office’s portal.
+Go to ‘outgoing students’ and then search for ‘sustainable policy making in Europe.’
 Their system manages the initial application process, and the collection of necessary forms and other information if accepted.
+This link may take you directly to the course, but it does not always work:

 Will we stay at the Ritz-Carlton?
 Eat in Michelin-stared restaurants?